lukas/robot/README.md

 This will run a simple robot with a webserver on a raspberry PI with the Adafruit Motor Hat.
 I wrote this up for myself for fun and to help me remember how I set things up.

-This is all designed for a Raspberry PI 3 with the Adafruit Motor Hat for cars and the Adafruit Servo Hat for arms
+This is all designed for a Raspberry PI 3 with the Adafruit Motor Hat for cars and the Adafruit Servo Hat for arms.

+I use cheap HC-SR04 sonar sensors but I think other ones will work fine.

+Pretty much any chassis with a DC motors (4wd or 2wd) works well.

 ## Programs

-robot.py program will run commands from the commandline sonar.py tests sonar wired into GPIO ports drive_server.py runs a web server for driving around drive_safe.py runs a simple object avoidance algorithm
+robot.py program will run commands from the commandline sonar.py tests sonar wired into GPIO ports drive_server.py runs a web server for controlling a robot wheels and arms drive_safe.py runs a simple object avoidance algorithm inception_server.py runs an image classifying microservice

 ## Wiring The Robot
 ### Sonar